LukeTheNeko/SteamHourBoost/README.md

 <h2>Introduction</h2>
 A simple JavaScript program that simulates that your games are open in your account.
-With that, you will receive hours in your games registered in config.json.
+With that, you will farm hours in your games registered in config.json.

 <h2>Features</h2>
 Custom In-Game Title